navapbc/template-infra/docs/infra/background-jobs.md

 * Jobs that occur on a fixed schedule (e.g. every hour or every night) — This type of job is useful for ETL jobs that can't be event-driven, such as ETL jobs that ingest source files from an SFTP server or from an S3 bucket managed by another team that we have little control or influence over. **This functionality has not yet been implemented**
 * Jobs that trigger on an event (e.g. when a file is uploaded to the document storage service).
 This type of job can be processed by two types of tasks:
   * Tasks that spin up on demand to process the job — This type of task is appropriate for low-frequency ETL jobs **This is the currently the only type that's supported**
-  * Worker tasks that are running continuously, waiting for jobs to enter a queue that the worker then processes — This type of process is task is ideal for high frequency, low-latency jobs such as processing user uploads or submitting claims to an unreliable or high-latency legacy system **This functionality has not yet been implemented**
+  * Worker tasks that are running continuously, waiting for jobs to enter a queue that the worker then processes — This type of task is ideal for high frequency, low-latency jobs such as processing user uploads or submitting claims to an unreliable or high-latency legacy system **This functionality has not yet been implemented**

 ## Job configuration